Lessons learned from over 15 years of of teaching a VR/AR design course

-Virtual Reality and Augmented Reality may seem like new mediums, suddenly made viable by the emergence of the Rift and the Vive and Hololens.
-But Jesse Schell has been watched hundreds of people build immersive VR and AR environments for the last several decades.
+Virtual reality and augmented reality may seem like new mediums, suddenly made viable by the emergence of the Rift and the Vive and Hololens.
+But Jesse Schell has watched hundreds of people build immersive VR and AR environments for the last several decades.
 And he has some general lessons to impart from his experience.

 That was the subject of Schell's Monday GDC talk "Lessons Learned from a Thousand Virtual Worlds."
-In addition to being the CEO of Schell Games, the developer behind the acclaimed VR title I Expect You to Die, Schell is a longtime professor at Carnegie Mellon, where he's taught the Building Virtual Worlds and Game Design, a course originated by Randy Pausch.
+In addition to being the CEO of Schell Games and the developer behind the acclaimed VR title I Expect You to Die, Schell is a longtime professor at Carnegie Mellon, where he's taught Building Virtual Worlds and Game Design, a course originated by Randy Pausch.
 The idea is to create small interdisciplinary teams of students--coders, artists, designers, drama geeks--and give them a couple of weeks to create a virtual world.

 Schell played a clip from Pausch's famous last lecture, in which he described being surprised and amazed by what his students managed to create.
 Then Schell showed video clips from scores of projects he had overseen, and discussed some of the broad rules about VR/AR design that could be derived from them.